Traveling for Care?

 Patients will also require immunosuppressive medication.
 This will be required before transplantation and may be needed following surgery.

 Dr. Robert Montgomery published a study in the New England Journal of Medicine regarding patients who are difficult to match and the successful treatment options at Johns Hopkins.
-What the video below.
+Watch the video below.